A Defeat on Offshore Drilling Extends the Trump Administration's Losing Streak in Court

 This post is the first of a pair on the Trump administration's so-called "Affordable Clean Energy" (ACE) rule.
 You can read the second post here on CPRBlog.
 On August 21, the Environmental Protection Agency (EPA) proposed the Affordable Clean Energy (ACE) rule as a substitute for the Obama administration's Clean Power Plan (CPP).
 The CPP had been stayed from going into effect by the U.S. Supreme Court, and the purpose of the substitute rule is to establish greenhouse gas emissions

 From Surviving to Thriving -- Energy Infrastructure: Beyond Repair

+This post is part of CPR's From Surviving to Thriving: Equity in Disaster Planning and Recovery report.
+Click here to read previously posted chapters.
 We have seen the pictures before.
 A man and his dog, both wet and disheveled, gliding down the middle of a residential street in a rowboat past downed power lines.
 As they drift, they pass the tops of cars parked at the curb, immobile.
 As they drift further, they see a woman and child standing on the roof

 Trump's Proposal to Replace the Clean Power Plan Endangers Public Health and the World's Climate